-Finding others with the "cúpla focail" and just going for it and using what you can will keep the language alive.
+Finding others with the "cúpla focail" and just going for it and using what you can keep the language alive.
 The most important thing is just to speak it as often as possible.

 Advice for people looking to take up Irish?

 Just go for it!
 Find a beginner class and start taking it again.
-Then when you have the basics make the effort to use it and find a conversational group that meet every so often.
+Then when you have the basics make the effort to use it and find a conversational group that meets every so often.